SENAI4LIFE/tiffany_simulation/README.md

 https://onshape-to-robot.readthedocs.io/

 If you want to use your own hexapod model, you should modify the keys and a config.json to generate your own assets. <br>
-To get the API keys, follow the onshape-to-robot documentation keys file: <br>
+To get the API keys, follow the onshape-to-robot documentation <br>
+keys file: <br>
 ```
 export ONSHAPE_API=https://cad.onshape.com